January 30, 2025

 Seek to match the tone and volume of your prospect’s voice.
 If they’re speaking in softer, quieter tones, avoid coming on too strong with a loud, blustery voice.

-Like mirroring body language, tone and volume mirroring makes the prospect feel that you understand where they are coming from.
+Like mirroring body language, tone, and volume mirroring makes the prospect feel that you understand where they are coming from.
 It also helps them feel like they are talking to someone with similar modes of interaction or personality as themselves.